nmaas-platform/nmaas-docs/docs/tutorials-workshops/jres2022/p2_installing-nmaas.md

     - `Sign-up enabled` should be unchecked
     - `Require admin approval for new sign-ups` should be unchecked
 - enable webhooks to local addresses (`Admin Area -> Settings -> Network -> Outbound requests`)
-    - `Allow requests to the local network from web hooks and services` = checked
+    - `Allow requests to the local network from web hooks and services` should be checked
-    - `Allow requests to the local network from system hooks` = checked
+    - `Allow requests to the local network from system hooks` should be checked
+    - `Enforce DNS-rebinding attack protection` should be unchecked

 The final step before installing nmaas itself is to generate a GitLab personal access token which will allow nmaas to connect to the GitLab API.
 This can be done from the User Profile page: